suujia/website/Bonso/_pages/readings.md

 - [Optionality](https://www.thecrimson.com/article/2017/5/25/desai-commencement-ed/) - on optimizing for optionality vs committing
 - [10X: Metrics for Early Stage Startups](https://dcgross.com/10X/) - mini playbook on getting products from 0 to 1
-- [The Perfect Decision Fallacy](https://www.trevormckendrick.com/essays/the-perfect-decision-fallacy) - on making big decisions or reaching big goals (secret: it's a series of small decisions along the way and there are very many ways to get there)
+- [The Perfect Decision Fallacy](https://www.trevormckendrick.com/essays/the-perfect-decision-fallacy) - on making big decisions or reaching big goals (tldr: think of it instead as a series of small decisions along the way and that there are very many ways to get there)

 ## Podcasts